AlessandroGoller/image_to_captions/README.md

 Type to be inserted:
 Must be one of the following:

+BREAKING o BREAKING CHANGE: -> aumenterà il numero di versione in modalità MAGGIORE
-feat: A new feature
+feat: A new feature -> Aumenta il numero di versione in modalità MINORE (ad esempio, da 1.2.3 a 1.3.0).
-fix: A bug fix
+fix: A bug fix      -> Aumenta il numero di versione in modalità PATCH (ad esempio, da 1.2.3 a 1.2.4).

 docs: Documentation only changes
 style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 refactor: A code change that neither fixes a bug nor adds a feature